-- Returns: All ADF Super investment options other than ADF Super 'Cash' delivered above or around median returns when compared with peers.
-The ADF Super 'Cash' option slightly underperformed peer products because it is a pure cash option, in accordance with APRA's guidelines for investment options labelled as 'cash'.
-This means it did not take on additional credit risk and duration risk, as some peer cash options choose to do in low interest rate environments.
-As such, the ADF Super 'Cash' option represents a genuinely low risk, cashonly, investment option for customers. - Investment Risk: The level of investment risk was lower or equal to peers for ADF Super MySuper Balanced and all ADF Super Choice investment options.
-As such returns were generated at lower or equal levels of risk compared with other similar products our options are tailored to the risk-tolerance expected at each stage of our customers' work-life journey, so the relative risk profile of each of CSC's options can differ from that of peers. - Fees and costs: Fees for the ADF Super 'MySuper Balanced' and ADF Super 'Cash' options were lower than peer medians, thus representing value for money for customers.
-The ADF Super 'Aggressive' and ADF Super 'Income' options had higher levels of fees than the median fund, however they have also delivered high levels of net return to customers on a comparison basis.
-We often use performance fees to ensure that our investment manager incentives are aligned with our customer outcomes.
-This means that our fees can vary over time, moving higher with stronger-than-targeted active manager performance and, importantly, moving lower with weaker-than-targeted active manager performance delivery.
-Additionally, CSC has done extensive work over the last five years to continuously improve the value we provide for costs incurred.
+- Returns: All ADF Super investment options other than ADF Super Cash delivered broadly median or above returns when compared with peers.
+The Aggressive and Income Focused investment options were in the top quadrant of peer comparisons.
+The ADF Super Cash option underperformed peer products because it is a pure cash option, in accordance with APRA's guidelines for investment options labelled as 'cash'.
+This means it did not take on additional credit risk and duration risk.
+As such, the ADF Super Cash option represents a genuinely low risk, cash-only, investment option for customers. - Investment Risk: The level of investment risk was lower against peers for all ADF Super investment options - that is, returns were generated at lower or equal levels of risk compared with other similar products.
+Our options are tailored to the risk-tolerance expected at each stage of our customers' work-life journey, so the relative risk profile of each of CSC's options can differ from that of peers. - Fees and costs: Fees for all ADF Super investment options were lower than or equal to peer medians across all investment options CSC has done extensive work over the last five years to continuously improve the value we provide for costs incurred.
 Our total costs can fluctuate, but on average we aim to reduce costs over time2.